 - Customization of existing ERP systems: Where companies choose to continue to invest more money in their existing ERP system by having custom code written to help manage new revenue accounting requirements.

 - Spreadsheets and manual workarounds: Where companies reach the limits of their existing ERP system and turn to spreadsheets or manual workarounds.

-- Rip and Replace: Where companies are lead to a decision to replace their existing ERP software with a totally different financial software.
+- Rip and Replace: Where companies are led to a decision to replace their existing ERP software with totally different financial software.